derhansen/sf_event_mgt/Documentation/Configuration/TsReference/Index.rst

          * dateOfBirth
          * notes
          * accepttc
+         * recaptcha

          Note, that all fields are just checked, if they are empty or not.
 If the field "accepttc" (or any other boolean field) is included in the list of required fields, it is checked if the field value is true.

+   :Default:
+         empty

+ - :Property:
+         settings.reCaptcha.siteKey

+   :Date type:
+         string

+   :Description:
+         Sitekey for reCATCHA check.
+Note: If this setting is left blank, the reCAPTCHA field will not be shown

+   :Default:
+         empty

+ - :Property:
+         settings.reCaptcha.secretKey

+   :Date type:
+         string

+   :Description:
+         SecretKey for reCATCHA check.

    :Default:
          empty